ngutils/cr-remote/README.md

 # crRemote

+## Overview

-CrRemote is a module based on $http to create services that work with restful and remote resources.
+CrRemote is a module based on $http create injectable services that work with restful and remote resources.

 ## Install

 ``` shell
 $. bower install cr-remote
 ```

+then inject it:

 ```javascript
 angular.module(